TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: recv_bytes_into(buffer[, offset])

-      Read into *buffer* a complete message of byte data sent from the other end of the connection and return the number of bytes in the message.
+      Read into *buffer* a complete message of byte data sent kutoka the other end of the connection and return the number of bytes in the message.
 Blocks until there is something to receive.
 Raises :exc:`EOFError` if there is nothing left to receive and the other end was closed.

       *buffer* must be a writable :term:`bytes-like object`.
-If *offset* is given then the message will be written into the buffer from that position.
+If *offset* is given then the message will be written into the buffer kutoka that position.
 Offset must be a non-negative integer less than the length of *buffer* (in bytes).